rounakdatta/rounakdatta.github.io/selfwork.md

 ---
 layout: page
-title: Fun Stuff
+title: Self Work
-permalink: /funstuff
+permalink: /selfwork
 ---
 Not-so-serious stuff to be busy with in college :